Location: Kpalimé, Plateau region, Togo

 Despite the fertility of the soil and a favorable climate, the land is little exploited and has little yield for lack of equipment, financial means but also simple knowledge in agronomy.
 The ecosystem is deteriorated by human practices such as the improper use of chemical fertilizers or unethical deforestation.

 Agroforestry is an ancient mode of exploitation, abandoned in favor of modern agriculture.
-On the same cultivated land, it combines fertile trees with food and fruit crops.
+On the same cultivated land, it combines fertilizer trees with food and fruit crops.

 This inexpensive technique makes it possible to fix soils, improve their fertility, fight against erosion and optimize yields.
 Harvests are thus improved while preserving the environment.

-- Contribute to the improvement of the socio-economic conditions of producer families
+- Contribute to the improvement of the socio-economic conditions of farming families

-- Contribute to the restoration and preservation of biodiversity and the ecosystem
+- Contribute to the restoration and preservation of the ecosystem and biodiversity

 Duration of the program: January 2017 – December 2020